gonzalofichero/EDSD-Decomposition-Course-2021/README.md

 García, Jenny, and José Manuel Aburto.
 ‘The Impact of Violence on Venezuelan Life Expectancy and Lifespan Inequality’.
 International Journal of Epidemiology 48, no. 5 (1 October 2019): 1593–1601. https://doi.org/10.1093/ije/dyz072.

 Aburto, José Manuel, and Hiram Beltrán-Sánchez.
 ‘Upsurge of Homicides and Its Impact on Life Expectancy and Life Span Inequality in Mexico, 2005–2015’.
 American Journal of Public Health 109, no. 3 (March 2019): 483–89. https://doi.org/10.2105/AJPH.2018.304878.

+#### Day 4
+Nau, Claudia, and Glenn Firebaugh.
+‘A New Method for Determining Why Length of Life Is More Unequal in Some Populations Than in Others’.
+Demography 49, no. 4 (November 2012): 1207–30. https://doi.org/10.1007/s13524-012-0133-9.

+Alvarez, Jesús-Adrián, José Manuel Aburto, and Vladimir Canudas-Romo.
+‘Latin American Convergence and Divergence towards the Mortality Profiles of Developed Countries’.
+Population Studies 74, no. 1 (2 January 2020): 75–92. https://doi.org/10.1080/00324728.2019.1614651.

+Keyfitz, Nathan.
+‘What Difference Would It Make If Cancer Were Eradicated?
+An Examination of the Taeuber Paradox’.
+Demography 14, no. 4 (November 1977): 411. https://doi.org/10.2307/2060587.

+Goldman, Noreen, and Graham Lord.
+‘A New Look at Entropy and the Life Table’.
+Demography 23, no. 2 (May 1986): 275. https://doi.org/10.2307/2061621.

+Aburto, José Manuel, Francisco Villavicencio, Ugofilippo Basellini, Søren Kjærgaard, and James W. Vaupel.
+‘Dynamics of Life Expectancy and Life Span Equality’.
+Proceedings of the National Academy of Sciences 117, no. 10 (10 March 2020): 5250–59. https://doi.org/10.1073/pnas.1915884117.

+Aburto, José Manuel, Jesús-Adrián Alvarez-Martínez, Francisco Villavicencio, and James W. Vaupel.
+‘The Threshold Age of the Lifetable Entropy’.
+Demographic Research 41 (9 July 2019): 83–102. https://doi.org/10.4054/DemRes.2019.41.4.

 ## Teams